How can I apply for the program?

 Does CPR have to be complete in order to apply?

 No. CPR certification will need to be completed prior to registration for students who are accepted into the traditional program.
-To obtain CPR certification, most students contact the American Red Cross or American Heart Association to find out when and where BLS for Healthcare Provider CPR courses are offered.
+To obtain CPR certification, most students contact the American Heart Association to find out when and where BLS for Healthcare Provider CPR courses are offered.
 Some community colleges also offer three hour First Aid and CPR courses where students can obtain certification.

 Do I need a background check?

 Yes.
 Mississippi law requires all health care workers, including students, to have completed criminal background checks.
-All University of Mississippi Medical Center students who will participate in patient care activities will be required to successfully complete a criminal history background check, including fingerprinting, prior to beginning clinical activities.
+All UMMC students who will participate in patient care activities will be required to successfully complete a criminal history background check, including fingerprinting, prior to beginning clinical activities.
 Applicants are advised that a felony conviction may affect a graduate's ability to sit for certification, registration, or licensure examinations.

 Do you accept out-of-state residents?
 How can I establish residency?